 Chief Executive and Dean

-The Governing Body appointed Professor Griffiths-Baker as Chief Executive and Dean of the Institute of Law in Jersey in April 2020.
+The Governing Body appointed Dr Humphreys as Interim Chief Executive and Dean of the Institute of Law in Jersey in June 2021.

 Born in New Zealand, Sasha studied law and history and graduated with an LLB and BA from Otago University in 1995.
 She was awarded a first class Master’s degree in international human rights law from the University of Oxford in 2009 and she obtained her PhD from King’s College London in 2018.